-- n each of our named executive officers; - n each of our directors; - n all of our executive officers and directors as a group; and - n each stockholder known by us to be the beneficial owner of more than 5% of our outstanding shares of common stock based on currently available Schedules 13D and 13G filed with the SEC.
+- n each of our named executive officers; - n each of our directors; - all of our executive officers and directors as a group; and - n each stockholder known by us to be the beneficial owner of more than 5% of our outstanding shares of common stock based on currently available Schedules 13D and 13G filed with the SEC.

 We have determined beneficial ownership in accordance with the rules of the SEC.
 Except as indicated by the footnotes below, we believe, based on the information furnished to us, that the persons and entities named in the table below have sole voting and investment power with respect to all shares of common stock that they beneficially own, subject to applicable community property laws.
-The table below does not reflect any potential purchases by these stockholders or their affiliates in this offering.